reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 23. [removed user can still join the organization](https://hackerone.com/reports/976441) to New Relic - 34 upvotes, $250
 24. [Users can enable API access for free via mass assignment](https://hackerone.com/reports/267781) to New Relic - 32 upvotes, $0
 25. [Sending thousands of notifications with single request](https://hackerone.com/reports/957829) to New Relic - 29 upvotes, $500
-26. [Adding your account to victim's app via deeplink](https://hackerone.com/reports/957874) to New Relic - 27 upvotes, $100
+26. [Cache-Control Misconfiguration Leads to Sensitive Information Leakage](https://hackerone.com/reports/132835) to New Relic - 28 upvotes, $0
-27. [Cache-Control Misconfiguration Leads to Sensitive Information Leakage](https://hackerone.com/reports/132835) to New Relic - 27 upvotes, $0
+27. [Adding your account to victim's app via deeplink](https://hackerone.com/reports/957874) to New Relic - 27 upvotes, $100
 28. [[NR Insights] IDOR - Modify the filter settings for any NR Insights dashboard through internal_api endpoint](https://hackerone.com/reports/459443) to New Relic - 26 upvotes, $2500
 29. [The impossibility of inclusion of the trial (BROWSER)](https://hackerone.com/reports/460428) to New Relic - 26 upvotes, $200
 30. [HTML injection at Alert email](https://hackerone.com/reports/950180) to New Relic - 25 upvotes, $250